- Gender and Relationships

 Wedding Planning: Designing Reception Room Layout

 "What the mind can conceive, it can achieve."~Napoleon Hill

 Have you given any thought to how you want your tables setup at your reception venue?
 What about your seating plan?
 Have you figured out if Aunt Sally will be sitting next to cranky Uncle Ted?
 Have you decided on what type of receiving line will work for you?
 Often, couples don't take the time out to really give these factors the warranted consideration they require.
 An experienced and capable Wedding and Event Planner would normally help you to design the perfect room layout for your reception.
-However, in this segment we are going to give you helpful tips on how you too can achieve the perfectly designed room layout without any problems.
+However, in this segment we are going to give you helpful tips and ideas on how you too can achieve the perfectly designed room layout without any problems.

 Table shapes vary from venue to venue.
 The table shape your venue uses will dictate how they can be laid out and best arranged to make the space look balanced for the number of guests to be seated.

 The most popular shape used are round tables.
 Typically, most reception table layouts consist of a long, rectangular top table for the bridal party and several round tables spread out throughout the room for guests.
 You might want all the tables to be the same size and shape or you might want to vary them.
 Find out what table sizes and shapes are available at your venue.

 The figures below give you a rough idea of the venue size required, for your number of guests and the type of seating you desire.
 Bear in mind that these figures don't allow for dance floors and other unused space.

 For example, a room that is 10m x 10m = 100 sq m will hold a maximum of approximately: 200 standing guests, 140 guests at rectangular tables, and 100 guests at circular tables.

 You should ensure that the tables are placed where serving staff will have easy access.
 Don't block fire exits or doorways!
 If your venue accommodates more guests than the number you have, you can put all the tables in one area to ensure that the space will not feel too empty.